Verso-Lab/podbriefing/README.md

 # PodBriefing Backend

 Backend service for analyzing podcasts using Gemini AI and generating briefings.
+Uses PostgreSQL to store podcast episodes and their analyses, and Redis for managing background processing tasks.

+## Database Models

+The application uses two main models:

+### Episode
+Stores information about podcast episodes:
+- `id`: Unique identifier
+- `rss_url`: Source RSS feed URL
+- `podcast_name`: Name of the podcast
+- `episode_title`: Title of the episode
+- `audio_path`: Local path to downloaded audio file
+- `status`: Processing status (pending, downloading, analyzing, completed, failed)
+- `created_at`: When the episode was added
+- `updated_at`: Last update timestamp

+### Analysis
+Stores AI-generated analyses for episodes:
+- `id`: Unique identifier
+- `episode_id`: Reference to the Episode
+- `analysis_type`: Type of analysis (brief or lead)
+- `result_text`: The generated analysis text
+- `created_at`: When the analysis was created

 ## Requirements